ExchangeServices/API/Organization API/Lifecare Organization API - Readme.txt

 	  + Updated pictures in ch 3.2
 	  + Updated text about Municipal organization in ch 5 and 6.5
 	  + Changes in description of Use Cases in ch 6.2.1

+5.0.2	Following changes has been done:
+    - Added Use Case description for Department Groups